Starting play with a Kuarlite Cultist requires more glory than an ordinary cultist

 Act – Sometime after completing the Borne in Blood ritual, the Petitioner comes to a Shrine of Kaurl.

-Offering – A chunk of Brimstone is placed atop the altar.
+Offering – A chunk of a wyrd item with the Destruction trait is placed atop the altar.

 Focus – Blood is drawn by the Petitioner cutting their left palm with a Sword or Dagger.
 This causes a wound to the limb.